ashwinirao1/humanity-through-ai/README.md

    - Summarizes headlines (Hugging Face `facebook/bart-large-cnn`, with fallback)
    - Generates a short curator reflection (Hugging Face `mistral-7b-instruct`, with fallback)
    - Writes a markdown note for the day under `site/entries/<YYYY-MM-DD>.md`
-3. `scripts/generate_art.py` attempts a Stable Diffusion generation (`runwayml/stable-diffusion-v1-5`, with fallback to a local SVG/PNG placeholder)
+3. `scripts/generate_art.py` generates AI art using Pollinations.ai (free, no token required), with fallback to Hugging Face models if HF_TOKEN is set, and ultimately falls back to a beautiful SVG placeholder
 4. `scripts/build_site.py` updates `site/manifest.json` (adds today’s record at the top)
 5. Changes are committed and pushed by the workflow; GitHub Pages serves the updated site